ABI-Tutorials/DTP-Segmentation/source/imagesegmentation.rst

    Figure 3: Task 2 heart segmentation interface initial state

-In figure 3 we can see on the left a toolbox that allows us to change the state of this segmentation tool, on the right hand side we can see a three-dimensional view of the two sets of DICOM images.
+In Figure 3 we can see on the left a toolbox that allows us to change the state of this segmentation tool, on the right hand side we can see a three-dimensional view of the two sets of DICOM images.
 To create this view we have used the

  * Pixel spacing
  * Image orientation patient